Everything You Need for the Best Business Impact Assessments (BIA). Step-by-Step Guide, Business Impact Analysis Template & Report

 If you have more than one person entering information into the same business impact assessment template, then instead of having to collate several different spreadsheets together, it’s much cost-effective time to use a cloud-based tool.

-Using a business impact analysis methodology-based cloud template, like AGS Cloud Business Impact Assessment Toolkit, allows you to collaborate with others and see data in real-time as it is input from any location.
+Using a business impact analysis methodology-based cloud template, like OCMS Portal Cloud Business Impact Assessment Tool, allows you to collaborate with others and see data in real-time as it is input from any location.

 Step 4: Validate Findings with BIA Business Resources